Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - less printing to terminal
 - Option to fit with a linear combination of 2 pdb files
 - allows for sucrose SAXS contrast variation
-- include resolution effects (from 4th column in data) in SANS fitting (3.6)
-- check number of columns in data files (3.6)
+- include resolution effects (from 4th column in data) in SANS fit, check no. of columns in data files, handle datafile with footer (3.6)
-- handle datafile with header in the buttom of data file (3.6)
-- GUI implementation of Rg calculator was buggy - removed (3.8)
-- Option for perdeuteration included (3.8)
-- include info about excluded WL in header (3.8)
-- calculate A00 functions (3.8)
+- Removed GUI implementation of Rg calculator (buggy), option for perdeuteration, include info about excluded WL in header, calculate A00 functions (3.8)
-- fix minor bugs, expand HETATM list (3.9)
-- include calculations for some lipids (3.9)
+- fix minor bugs, expand HETATM list,   include calculations for some lipids (3.9)
 - multi-chain perdeuteration options, bug fixes (3.10)

 ## License